Now with dating while distancing on most singles’ minds, doing a video call before deciding to meet someone is quickly becoming the new norm.

 Come up with a few questions you can ask your match based on their profile, and keeping the conversation flowing won’t be hard.
 That’s key, because 74% of singles identified conversation as the #1 indicator of chemistry.

+Just make sure you ask the questions at a natural spot in the conversation.
+Don’t switch into “interview mode” and give the impression you’re checking off questions on a list.
 Just make sure you ask the questions at a natural spot in the conversation, as you don’t want your date to feel like it’s an interview.

 Not everyone is naturally good at small talk, and if that’s an area you struggle with, you may benefit from making a cheat sheet of your own.